tychenjiajun/exif-ai/README.md

   dry: false, // Optional: Perform a dry run without writing to the file
   writeArgs: [], // Optional: Additional arguments for EXIF write task
-  providerArgs: [], // Optional: Additional arguments for the AI provider };
+  providerArgs: [], // Optional: Additional arguments for the AI provider
+  skip: false, // Optional: Skip if EXIF tags already exist in the file
+  watch: false, // Optional: Watch directory for new files to process };

 execute(options)